 If the person is naive or intrigued about a conversation, when there is a budding friendship, then engage in the dialogue.
 They can try to persuade you.
 You can try to persuade them.
 Yes, Jesus ate with sinners, prostitutes, and tax collectors.

 However, if the person is trying to bribe you or use you to cover over corruption, you should decline to participate.
-First Corinthians 10:28 is the biblical admonition against being a pawn if someone is trying to ceremonially use you.
+First Corinthians 10:28 is a biblical admonition against being a pawn if someone is trying to ceremonially use you.
 A vivid depiction of this is Shadrach, Meshach and Abednego refusing to bow to the idol in Daniel 3.
 You assert the truth and what is right like Daniel, Esther, and Nehemiah did.
 John the Baptist criticized Herod the tetrach's behavior and lost his head for it.
 We are not to fall for the offer of power and influence.

 23 When you sit to dine with a ruler,